chriskrycho/v4.chriskrycho.com/2016/a-new-schedule.txt

     - five minutes to read the news
     - five minutes to plan my day
     - two hours of reading and writing for school
-    - six hours of software development work for Olo
+    - six hours of software development work for Olo[^olo-hours]
     - a specific workout in my self-designed training plan for the [half marathon][city of oaks] I am running this fall
     - an hour dedicated to creative projects I am working on---I'll fill this with things like writing blog posts, prepping New Rustacean episodes, recording and editing Winning Slowly, and working on building a modern iOS and macOS app
     - roughly 90 minutes devoted entirely to spending time with my family, over dinner and afterward until our girls go to bed